BenWibking/plotfile-viewer/README.md

 produced by the [DiagFramePlane diagnostic](https://github.com/AMReX-Combustion/PelePhysics/blob/development/Source/Utility/Diagnostics/DiagFramePlane.cpp) output by [PeleLMeX](https://amrex-combustion.github.io/PeleLMeX/manual/html/LMeXControls.html#run-time-diagnostics) and [Quokka](https://quokka-astro.github.io/quokka/insitu_analysis.html#d-slices).

-This package contains a set of tools to load and visualize the contents of a timeseries of AMReX plotfiles.
+This package contains a set of tools to load and visualize the contents of a timeseries of AMReX plotfiles (currently, 2D Cartesian plotfiles only).
+We hope to support 3D Cartesian plotfiles in the future.

 The routines of `plotfile-viewer` can be used in two ways :